-Flux core welding evolved from the MIG process but in this case you have a wire filled with flux.
+Flux core welding evolved from the MIG process but in this case, you have a wire filled with flux.
 The welding process produces an electric arc as the metal pieces are exposed to the wire electrode.
 As the flux wire melts during welding it holds the pieces together while protecting them from atmospheric oxidation.

-The flux core welding process can be categorized into –one with shielding gas and that without.
+The flux core welding process can be categorized into –one with shielding gas and another without.
 If you are working outdoors then it makes more sense to use the self-shielded flux core welding process while indoors use the one with shielding gas.
 The fluxing agents differ but their primary function is to protect the weld from oxidation and contamination from outside agents.

-Before, we check out how to reduce flux core welding spatter, we may want to learn something on the root cause for spatter.
+Before we check out how to reduce flux core welding spatter, we may want to learn something on the root cause for spatter.

 Common causes for spatter and solutions

 Spatter is a common feature in MIG welding.
 Sparks and spatter flying all over the weld characterize it.
 If you do not have the right amount of clothing, spatter can cause burns to your skin and probably find its way to your eyes.
 Spatter also leads to lots of welding clean up and you waste materials.
 Understanding what causes it is the first step in controlling it.

 Everything has to be right when you are doing flux core welding.
 One of the first causes for spatter is incorrect amperage settings.
 The wire feed speed determines the kind of amperage you will be using.
 If you set too high then you will experience spatter.
 You can solve this in two main ways – lowering amperage (or wire reducing wire speed) or increasing voltage.
 You will need to constantly test the welds until you find the right settings.